 Paintball is one of the fastest growing and most fun sports available today.
 Almost anyone can participate and enjoy it with little or no experience plus getting started doesn’t require coaching.
 You also get away without buying expensive gear, and memberships like you would experience with a sport like golf.
 Paintball is fun for kids and adults of nearly any age group.

 However, there is a catch to our first paragraph; better gear makes any sport more fun.
 We know, talent not gear makes an athlete and that’s true in most cases.
-However, you won't get good at a shooting sport if your gun isn't accurate or regularly hangs up.
-That said, you can start enjoying paintball for less than $100 with a reasonably accurate paintball marker and a few friends.
+However, you won’t get good at a shooting sport if your gun isn’t accurate or regularly hangs up.
+That said, you can start enjoying paintball with a reasonably accurate paintball marker and a few friends — without spending a fortune.

 To make your life easier and get you started in paintball quickly, we created the list below of the best paintball guns of 2018.
 The list begins with paintballs considered by us and other paintballers as professional level paintball guns.
 This list isn’t just for beginners, but it’s perfect for finding your first paintball gun or upgrading once you get some pro-level skills.

 We chose our guns based on public opinion and overall quality.
 The top or best of anything can’t be defined by budget, so we didn’t consider budget when compiling our list.
 Some of the paintball guns may be more affordable than others, but we listed them in order based on how well the gun performs.
 We think you’ll find most of the paintball guns on the list fall in the budget-friendly category as well, mostly.